XRPLF/xrpl-py/README.md

 #### `xrpl.core.keypairs`

-Use the [`xrpl.core.keypairs`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.core.keypairs.html#module-xrpl.core.keypairs) module to generate seeds and derive keypairs and addresses from seeds.
+Use the [`xrpl.core.keypairs`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.core.keypairs.html#module-xrpl.core.keypairs) module to generate seeds and derive keypairs and addresses from those seed values.

 Here's an example of how to generate a `seed` value and derive an [XRP Ledger "classic" address](https://xrpl.org/cryptographic-keys.html#account-id-and-address) from that seed.